Corporate Resolution

 What is the difference between corporate minutes and a resolution?

-Corporate minutes are the comprehensive written record of an entire meeting, documenting attendance, reports, discussions, all motions, and vote outcomes, while a corporate resolution is a standalone formal statement that authorizes a single specific action.
+Corporate minutes are the detailed written record of an entire meeting, documenting attendance, reports, discussions, all motions, and vote outcomes, while a corporate resolution is a standalone formal statement that authorizes a single specific action.
 Minutes typically contain multiple resolutions within them, but a resolution can also exist independently as a unanimous written consent adopted outside of a meeting.
 When a bank asks for a "resolution," they want the specific authorization document, not the full meeting minutes.
 Both documents should be maintained in the corporate minute book, but they serve different purposes in the governance framework.

 Does a corporate resolution need to be notarized?